 Western Peaks believes in creating a true family community in order to wrap full support around our students.
 We value partnering with families for the overall success of the student.
 We are the Falcon Family!

-Dysart schools use 95 Percent Group Phonics, HMH Into Reading, Florida Virtual, CommonLit, HMH Journeys, and SAVVAS myPerspectives to develop literacy skills in Phonological awareness, Phonics, Vocabulary, Fluency, and Comprehension.
+Dysart schools use 95 Percent Group Phonics, HMH Into Reading, CommonLit, SAVVAS myView, and SAVVAS myPerspectives to develop literacy skills in phonological awareness, phonics, vocabulary, fluency, comprehension, analysis, and evaluation of texts.
 Students develop their skills in reading, writing, listening and speaking, and language use as described in the state standards for each grade level.

 Dysart schools use Discovery Science Tech book curriculum, as well as Generation Genius and Mystery Science.
 Students actively participate in science practices, and look through the lens of cross cutting concepts, as they explore the content described in the state standards for each grade level.

-Dysart Schools use the Florida Virtual, McGraw Hill Networks, and Discovery Education curriculums for the instruction of Social Studies.
+Dysart Schools use McGraw Hill Networks and Impact as well as Discovery Education curriculums for the instruction of Social Studies.
 Students engage in inquiry based instruction where they explore the various content described in the state standards for each grade level.

 Our mantra is “learn through play.”
 Learn through play is a core value that supports cognitive skills, physical growth, new vocabulary, social skills, and literacy skills.